PerceiveDev/RandomLore/README.md

 # RandomLore
-A plugin request by JustNoHacks
+A plugin request by *JustNoHacks*

+More information can be found [here](https://bukkit.org/threads/432448/)